RocketSoftware/rocket-mvbasic/docs/usage/Connection.md

 The connection status icon is displayed in the bottom-left corner.

-Click the icon to connect to or disconnect from the U2 server.
+Click the icon to connect to or disconnect from the U2 or jBASE server.

 ![connection_status](../img/connection_status.png)